cebcar/DevOps/docs/dev-proj/Iter0-planning.md

   - define document type for Keymap
     - supports eventually
       - parsing special keys to display with their established icons
-      - marking some rows to be included in a summary
+      - marking some rows to be included in a learning / summary reference
-        - move learned ones out and new ones in
+        - as shortcuts are learned, move learned shortcuts out and new ones in
   - document Keymaps<br/><br/>

 - IDE